bluerocktel/sellsy-client/README.md

 #### Show a resource
 <a name="usage_query_show"></a>

-To show a resource, we use the `show()` method.
+To show a resource, use the `show()` method.
 This method accept the resource id as first parameter :

 ```php
 $contacts = new ContactsApi();